-The body of work this vase belongs to encompasses cube vases that use negative space to render the forms of the vases that inspire the surface decoration.
+After China Bottle uses negative space to render the form of the vase that inspires the surface decoration.
 The vase is hand-built and hand-painted.
-The surface pattern for this vase was sourced from examples of Chinese ornament in the books of Owen Jones, the English architect who is considered to be one of the most influential design theorists of the nineteenth century.
-Edition 2 of 8.
+The surface pattern for the vase was sourced from examples of Chinese ornamental patterns in the books of Owen Jones, the English architect who is considered to be one of the most influential design theorists of the nineteenth century.

 In 2009, Hatch’s career took off after she was awarded the prestigious Arts/Industry Residency in Pottery at the John Michael Kohler Arts Center in Wisconsin.
 Since then, Hatch’s work has been in high demand.
 In 2013, Hatch had a solo museum exhibition at the Philadelphia Art Alliance and was included in “New Blue and White,” a contemporary decorative arts exhibition at the Museum of Fine Arts in Boston.
 In 2014, Physic Garden, a monumental 456-plate work, was installed at the High Museum of Art in Atlanta as well as Caughly Landscape, another installation commissioned by the museum and the Woodruff Arts Center.
 Chronicle Books published Hatch’s first illustrated book of paintings in March of 2015.
 In 2016, the Clayarch Gimhae Museum in Korea exhibited a selection of wall installations by the artist.

 As Hatch works on a commission basis, a bespoke installation may be requested.

 Dimensions: 15″ H x 9″ W x 4.5″ D

 360 View is not available for this item.